RishabhPariharGit/React-Project/README.md

 - Started Working on the backend of the website
 - started creating endpoint for producut upload.
 - created api for updating product on the database.
+- uploaded one product on the database with the name product 123
+- checed the api with the help of thunderclient
+-